TFO MOMENT Review - Best Fly Rods for Saltwater of 2025

 Bottom Line: This is a "half-price" elite fly rod fighting against the very best from other brands in the $1,100+ price range.
 Buy two for the price of one top-end rod.

-Note: As usual for reviews, I will be continuing to test these new rods for several months in actual use.
-I will update as I go, evaluating many different popular fly lines with each size of these rods
+Note: As usual for my reviews, I will be continuing to test these new rods for several months in actual use.
+I will update as I go, evaluating many different popular fly lines with each size of these rods.
+I have tried most of the sizes with most of the popular fly lines already, but not everything as I just don't have that much free time.

 I will update this review with lots more great stuff soon plus all the new fly line tests/comparisons/suggestions.
 As usual, I need more time to finish my review as I am slammed with customer orders, calls, and emails, all of which have to come first before the fun part for me which is testing everything thoroughly.
 I will update ASAP.